-"It is devastating that so many LGBT+ young people are disproportionately struggling with depression, anxiety disorder and panic attacks, especially at such young ages, and highlights the need for schools to be safe, welcoming places for LGBT+ pupils,” says Dominic Arnall, Chief Executive of Just Like Us, the LGBT+ young people’s charity.
+“It is devastating that so many LGBT+ young people are disproportionately struggling with depression, anxiety disorder and panic attacks, especially at such young ages, and highlights the need for schools to be safe, welcoming places for LGBT+ pupils,” he said.

 “Data from our independent research demonstrates that LGBT+ young people who are Black, disabled and/or eligible for free school meals are even more likely to experience depression, anxiety and panic attacks.

 “Just Like Us is pleased to be able shine light on the disparities that exist within the LGBT+ community as well – it’s clear that young lesbians, bisexual girls, and trans young people are struggling significantly more.

 “It’s clear that schools need to ensure these LGBT+ young people disproportionately struggling with mental health are supported.